 What is it, and what are its effects?

-“Because users set the chewing tobacco in the same place of their mouth every time, that’s where we’ll typically find visual signs of tobacco use,” says Brian Burkey, MD, and specialist for head & neck surgery and oncology.
+“Because users set the chewing tobacco in the same place of their mouth every time, that’s where we’ll typically find visual signs of tobacco use,” says Eric Lamarre, MD, and specialist for head & neck surgery and oncology.

 Research shows a link from specific ingredients in smokeless tobacco to oral cancer.
 According to the U.S. National Cancer Institute, the culprit is a nitrosamine compound, or cancer-causing agent, known as (S)-NNN.
 Nitrosamines are found in all tobacco products, but smokeless tobacco has very high levels.

-Absorbing cancer-causing toxins into oral tissues and blood stream from the use of smokeless tobacco is proven to result in mouth, tongue, throat and esophageal cancer, but that’s not all.
+Absorbing cancer-causing toxins into oral tissues and blood stream from the use of smokeless tobacco is proven to result in mouth, tongue, throat and esophageal cancer, but that’s not all.“In addition to the increased oral cancer risk, it can irritate and destroy gum tissue,” says Dr. Lamarre.

-“All forms of tobacco contain nicotine,” Dr. Burkey says.
+“All forms of tobacco contain nicotine,” Dr. Lamarre says.
 “Because of the pleasant feelings nicotine provides tobacco users, those addicted tend to use more, decreasing the likelihood that the person will quit altogether.”

 Emerging tobacco is still tobacco